danplatypus30/tp/docs/UserGuide.md

 ---

 ### **Adding a Patient** {#adding-a-patient}
-You can add new patients using their name, phone number, and email address.
+You can add new patients using their name, phone number, and address.

 ```bash
 add n/NAME p/PHONE_NUMBER a/ADDRESS [t/TAG]…​